Phytogenic growth promoter, a promising alternative to antibiotics in poultry

 Worldwide use of antibiotics

-It has been proposed that feed antibiotic usage was an integral part of this revolution in animal-production technology.
-It is estimated that 40% of the antibiotics produced are used for livestock feed additives.
+It has been proposed that feed antibiotic usage was an integral part of this revolution in animal industry.
+It is estimated that 40 % of the antibiotics produced are used for livestock feed additives.

 Why are antibiotics given to animals?